mspnp/aks-baseline/certificate-generation/README.md

 ```

-- Checking it is working
+- :heavy_check_mark: Checking the if the resource created are working

 ```bash
 # We can access the file inside the blob